Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 Creational patterns become important as systems evolve to depend more on object composition than class inheritance.
 As that happens,emphasis shifts away from hard-coding a fixed set of behaviors toward defining a smaller set of fundamental behaviors that can be composed into any number of more complex ones.
 Thus creating objects with particular behaviors requires more than simply instantiating a class.

 There are two recurring themes in these patterns.
-First, they all encapsulate knowledge about which concrete classes the system uses.Second, they hide how instances of these classes are created and put together
+First, they all encapsulate knowledge about which concrete classes the system uses.
+Second, they hide how instances of these classes are created and put together

 All the system at large knows about the objects is their interfaces as defined by abstract classes.
 Consequently, the creational patterns give you a lot of flexibility in what gets created, who creates it, how it gets created, and when